Next Great Save: Sparking Heritage Excitement Nationwide

 Next Great Save Winners

-Grand Prize ($50,000), offered by Ecclesiastical Insurance – Our Lady of Mercy Heritage Church, Port au Port West, NL
+Grand Prize ($50,000), donated by Ecclesiastical Insurance – Our Lady of Mercy Heritage Church, Port au Port West, NL

 The Our Lady of Mercy Complex was built by local fishermen, farmers, and miners over a span of 14 years from 1911 to 1925.
 This monumental effort was entirely volunteer-driven, with Acadians, Mi’kmaq people, and locals working together.
 As the largest wooden structure in Newfoundland, the building was acquired by the Our Lady of Mercy Complex Committee in 2022.
 Their Next Great Save project aims to repair the exterior of the church building, preserving the rich history it carries.